jesseflorig/boilerplate/README.md

  - [Hot module replacement (HMR)](https://webpack.js.org/concepts/hot-module-replacement/)

 ## Testing [WIP]
 Running `yarn test` will run tests once and generate a coverage report.
-Intended to be used with CI.
+Intended to be used with continuous integration (CI).

-Running `yarn test:dev` will start a dev server for test driven development (TDD).
+Running `yarn test:dev` will start a dev server for test-driven development (TDD).
 ## Production [WIP]
 Running `yarn build` will generate the bundles for a production deployment

-## Contributinh
+## Contributing
 Go [fork](https://help.github.com/articles/fork-a-repo/) yourself.

 Seriously though, I love opinions.
 Feel free to submit an issue if you want to discuss the stack, config or project structure.